MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/clistctrl-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Ana hat `COLORREF` rengini içeren önceki yapı
+Ana hat rengini içeren önceki `COLORREF` yapısı

 ### <a name="remarks"></a>Açıklamalar